I compiled a list of 50 once-in-a-lifetime experiences in Italy to help you plan your dream trip for when the right time comes.

 15. Stroll through the fascinating ruins of the ancient Roman Empire in Italy’s capital

 Frederick II, the famous Swabian emperor known as ‘stupor mundi’ (the wonder of the world), was in love with Apulia (how can we blame him?) and equipped the region with an incredible network of fortresses that represent a significant part of the local historic heritage.
 The most famous is Castel Del Monte, located in the Alta Murgia National Park and boasting a unique octagonal design particularly rich in symbolism.
-If you’re putting together an itinerary around Apulia, take a look at this article.
+If you’re putting together an itinerary around Apulia, take a look at this article on how to spend a week in Puglia.

 17. Lose yourself in the magnificent treasures of the Vatican Museums